What was a major consequence of the battles at Lexington and Concord?

 What did the colonial militia do after the British troops began their retreat?

-What was the outcome of the skirmish at Concord?
+What was the outcome of the initial skirmish at Lexington?